 For the first two years, a work permit is limited to a particular employer and occupation, so you have to apply for a new permit if you want to switch jobs.
 Below is some information about how to apply.

-How to apply Apply for a work permit online.
+Apply for a work permit online.
 If you are unable or unwilling to apply online, fill out Application for Swedish work permit — for applicants currently in Sweden, no. 151011, and post or turn it in to a Migration Board permit unit.
-Apply 30 days before your current permit expires.
+Apply at the earliest 30 days before your current permit expires.

 You will probably be required to pay a fee.